WriteWrote/OOP2020_G41_Task7/README.md

 Stock: Map/Set <enum, description>;
 ShoppingRoom: Set<enum, description>; Queue <Customers>;

-NEW: finished GSON-serialization; reformatted switch-cases in ProductService and EventService.
+NEW: finished with the original project, finished GSON-serialization; reformatted switch-cases in ProductService and EventService.
 Used Consumers and labmda-expressions.

+ToDo: multithreading for pretty output (yeah, just like that)